Catel/Catel.Docs/src/vnext/content/catel-core/serialization/supported-serializers/json.md

-# JsonSerializer
++++
+title = "Json"
+description = ""
++++

-The *JsonSerializer* is implemented in a separate assembly because it uses Json.Net under the hood.
+The `JsonSerializer` is implemented in a separate assembly because it uses Json.Net under the hood.

 ## Customizing configuration

-The *JsonSerializationConfiguration* enables support for customizing the configuration used while (de)serializing.
+The `JsonSerializationConfiguration` enables support for customizing the configuration used while (de)serializing.
 Below is an example

 ### Using Bson instead of Json

-To use Bson instead of Json, use the *JsonSerializationConfiguration* class:
+To use Bson instead of Json, use the `JsonSerializationConfiguration` class:

 ```
 var configuration = new JsonSerializationConfiguration